Lasya1905/Lasya1905/README.md

 # Hi there, I'm Lasya Rao! 👋

 ## 🚀 About Me
 I'm a **cybersecurity enthusiast** exploring **network security, ethical hacking, and web development**.
-Passionate about securing digital systems and building innovative solutions, I actively contribute to open-source projects and participate in tech communities.
+Passionate about securing digital systems and building innovative solutions, I actively contribute to projects and participate in tech communities.

 ## 💻 Skills
 - **Programming:** Python, Java, C, C#, SQL